Abdy01/CyberEDU/README.md

 - Networking
 And much more.

-Sometimes they are organize competitions, so be ready to join them at https://cyberedu.ro/
+Sometimes they organize competitions, so be ready to join them at https://cyberedu.ro/